-The Ansoff Matrix for Strategic Planning
+Use the Ansoff Matrix for Strategic Planning

 The Ansoff Matrix is a strategic planning tool that organizations use to plan and analyze strategies for growth.
 Each strategy for growth carries a different level of potential risk.
 Each strategy is determined by focusing on whether the products are new or existing and whether the market is new or existing.
 Each quadrant corresponds to a different product-market strategy.
+Refer to Figure 6.1 below for a graphical representation of the Ansoff Matrix.